“Every step of life shows much caution is required.”

 When it entered the range of his senses, however, he paused.
 It was a room.
 The room had a small curved and hollow stone seat.
 To one side of the seat was a roll of fine cloth, which appeared to be weakened in some manner so that it was separated into squares.
 Nearer to the door was a basin with a curved handle of its own above it attached to a protruding stone spout.
 A towel was neatly hung over a rack to the side of the basin.

 Just outside his detection Zidaun saw stone shifting down the tunnel.
-He cannot directly feel it, but he did detect a hint of the mana flowing through the aura.
+He could not directly feel it, but he did detect a hint of the mana flowing through the aura.

 “Be alert,” he snapped, and turned to face the possible threat.